 The conclusion to the above arc comes on the heels of being forced to fight and kill most of the Wolfguard, Hardin's personal platoon who were party members alongside him in the first Book.
 In the remake, you can save most of them, although it's implied in his ending that Wolf goes on to commit Suicide by Cop, so as the player all you can really do for him, at least, is postpone the inevitable.

 New Mystery of the Emblem gives us anything and everything to do with Katarina.
 Though what mostly stands out would be her death quote in 16x.

-In Fire Emblem 8, the death of Joshua's mother, Queen Ismaire.
+The death of Joshua's mother, Queen Ismaire.
 Also, Lyon's conversations with Ephraim's are even more heartwretching than the ones he has with Eirika.
-The trick is how different the twins' reactions to Lyon are; Eirika has always been emotional and that's okay, but seeing the calm and collected Ephraim LOSE it when he faces Lyon...
+The trick is how different the twins' reactions to Lyon are; Eirika has always been emotional and that's okay, but seeing the calm and collected Ephraim lose it when he faces Lyon...

 "C'mon, Ephraim.
 Smile for me, like you always do..."

 Knoll and Duessel's A support conversation: "We are dead men who strayed too far from our graves."
 Knoll himself is a magnet for tragedy, especially his ending.
 He doesn't even stay to enjoy Grado being back to normal, and if you go by the aforementioned support, it's possible that he's dead.

 Actually his ending and supports with Natasha implies that he stayed and helped restore Grado, and eventually left his homeland, likely out of guilt for being one of the assistants of Lyon who unintentionally assisted his prince in causing a war and resurrecting the Demon King, which is also quite depressing.